DiptiRanjan160/SIGMA-demo/README.md

 # SIGMA-demo
-this is demo for git &amp; github class
+this is demo for git &amp; github class.